Programming & Capacity Building Project Grants

 DC Beauty of Beijing Opera, Ltd.

-DC Beauty of Beijing Opera will perform a fully-costumed Beijing Opera and offer associated workshops to broaden the cultural horizon of local residents.
+Funding supports a fully-costumed Beijing Opera and associated capacity building workshops to broaden the community’s cultural horizons.

 DC South Asian Arts Council, Inc.